Last Exile: Soundtracks

 Two pieces of theme music were used for the series.
 "Cloud Age Symphony", performed by Shuntaro Okino, was used as the opening theme for all 26 episodes.
 It was released by Victor Entertainment as a maxi single on May 21, 2003, and remained on the Oricon music charts for six weeks, where it peaked at 52nd position.
-Hitomi Kuroishi's "Over The Sky" was used as the ending theme.
+Hitomi Kuroishi's "Over the Sky" was used as the ending theme.
 Music trio Dolce Triade, which includes Kuroishi, produced two CD soundtracks for the series.
 Last Exile O.S.T. was released by Victor Entertainment on June 21, 2003, and remained on the Oricon music charts for seven weeks, where it peaked at 52nd position.
 It includes both theme songs and 17 additional instrumental tracks.
 The second soundtrack, Last Exile O.S.T.
 2 was released on September 3, 2003, and remained on the Oricon music charts for five weeks, where it peaked at 55th position.
 It includes an alternate version of the ending theme song and 19 additional instrumental tracks.

 Geneon Entertainment licensed both soundtracks for release in North America.
-The first soundtrack was released on February 17, 2004, and the second was released on April 13.
-However, both soundtracks are out of print in North America after Geneon ceased production of its licensed titles in 2007.
+The first soundtrack was released on February 17, 2004; and the second was released on April 13.
+Both soundtracks are out of print in North America after Geneon ceased production of its licensed titles in 2007.

 Art book

-A 136-page art book titled Last Exile Aerial Log was published in February 2005 but has since been discontinued.
+A 136-page art book titled Last Exile Aerial Log, was released in February 2005.
 It was published in Japanese and was never translated for English-language release.
 The book contains detailed character sketches and descriptions as well as technical manuals for aircraft that appeared in the series.
 It also includes exclusive interviews with members of the production staff.

 Manga

-There are two manga.
-The first is a manga adaptation of Last Exile: Fam, The Silver Wing written by Gonzo and illustrated by Robo Miyamoto, serialized in Young Ace magazine and published by Kadokawa Shoten.
-The second, titled Last Exile – Travelers from the Hourglass (ラストエグザイル – 砂時計の旅人, Rasuto Eguzairu – Sunadokei no Ryojin), tells what happened to the Claus and his friends after the events of Last Exile and before the events of Last Exile: Fam, The Silver Wing.
+There are two manga series published in Japan.
+The first, is an adaptation of Last Exile: Fam, the Silver Wing written by Gonzo and illustrated by Robo Miyamoto, serialized in Young Ace magazine and published by Kadokawa.
+The second, titled Last Exile – Travelers from the Hourglass (ラストエグザイル – 砂時計の旅人, Rasuto Eguzairu – Sunadokei no Ryojin), tells what happened to the Claus and his friends after the events of Last Exile and before the events of Last Exile: Fam, the Silver Wing.
 The manga was written by Gonzo and illustrated by Minoru Murao, one of the original animators of the Last Exile anime.
 Last Exile – Travelers from the Hourglass was serialized in Newtype Ace and published by Kadokawa.